 MA International and Development Economics, Yale University (2013)

 BSc Statistics with Economics, University College London (2010)

-Behavioral and market determinants of household energy efficiency in a development context (with Joshua Dean)
+Behavioral barriers to energy efficiency in development contexts: evidence from cookstoves (with Joshua Dean)

 We seek to quantify how behavioral biases and market frictions affect poor households’ adoption and usage of energy efficient durables.
 While a substantial literature studies how behavioral anomalies and failures of rationality—self-control problems, incorrect beliefs, and limited attention—contribute to the energy efficiency gap in the US (see Gillingham and Palmer for a review), little work exists in a development setting.
 This is important because biases might operate differently in poor environments.
 It could be that biases are exacerbated by stress or cognitive load associated with poverty (see Haushofer and Fehr for a review), or it could be that because poverty makes large, durable purchases high-stakes, poorer individuals are more likely to make decisions more carefully.
 Market frictions common in developing settings, like liquidity constraints and asymmetric information, might further exacerbate any failures of rationality.
 This will be the first paper to rigorously quantify the energy efficiency gap, causally identify the mechanisms driving this gap, and estimate its welfare effects, and it will do so in a high-stakes development setting.
 (This study is registered in the AEA RCT Registry, ID AEARCTR-0002484)